homomorfism/data-mining-project/docs/business_understanding.md

 ### **Inventory of resources**

 The personnel available for the project is constrained by 5 people team: 1 business analyst, 1 project manager, 1 data scientist, 1 machine learning engineer, 1 business unit manager.
 The data available for the project is any fixed extracts of open-source data which relate to the purpose of the project and any data received through scrapping of related websites with open-source APIs.
-Computing resources is restricted to use of **???**.
+Computing resources is restricted to use of Tesla V100 16GB.
 In terms of software usage, Github was chosen as base version control system, as the main team-management software Notion was chosen, PowerPoint and Tableau were chosen as means for preparation of report and presentation of the project.

 ### **Requirements, assumptions and constraints**